 Two waterfalls on the river bookend Poet Place, between which the Klinaklini snakes back and forth in several oxbows.
-The habitat on the property is divided between deciduous, riparian woodlands and dry coniferous forest.
+The habitat on the property is divided between deciduous, riparian (riverbank) woodlands and dry coniferous forest.

 A small agricultural field and the remnants of an old homestead pay tribute to past attempts to eke out a living on the wild property.
 But nature is quickly reclaiming this land.
 Aside from occasional visits by NCC staff, the property will be left largely to the wildlife that flourish here.

-With a name inspired by a colourful local legend, Dalton's Hideaway is a 160-acre (65-hectare) property that straddles the banks of the Klinaklini River.
+With a name inspired by a colourful local legend, Dalton's Hideaway is a 65-hectare (160-acre) property that straddles the banks of the Klinaklini River.
 The property is rumoured to have been a hideout for members of the notorious Dalton gang in the late 1800s.
 Remnants of their cabin, built from massive aspen logs, can still be seen just beyond the property line, where it is slowly being reclaimed by the forest.

 Dalton's Hideaway is the furthest downstream of all the private properties in the Klinaklini watershed.
-As a result, the conservation of this single property significantly reduces the risk of development and protects the ecological integrity of a much broader portion of the watershed.
+As a result, the conservation of this single property significantly reduces the risk of development and protects a much broader portion of the watershed.
 The result is a continuous stretch of wilderness from Knight Inlet in the Great Bear Rainforest, through the Coast Mountain Range and toward the Chilcotin Plateau.